Nordln/EasydiffusionWiki/Inpainting.md

 To use inpainting, first select an initial image using the `Browse` button, then click the `Inpaint` button.
 Then highlight the area which the AI should draw into, and then press `Save`.

 ## Tips
-* Larger areas work better than smaller areas.
+* Larger highlighted areas work better than smaller areas.
 * The initial image impacts the result.
 If you can't get good results, try to sketch the desired results using a simple paint program.
 * The unmasked area will be slightly changed by the inpainting process.
 You can enable the `Strict Mask Border` checkbox (under the initial image) to prevent this.